 CBJ reports one new COVID-19 case in Juneau

 The City and Borough of Juneau Emergency Operations Center is reporting one new resident identified with COVID-19 in Juneau.
 How that person acquired the virus is unknown at this time.
 The Wildflower Court cluster remains at 12 cases with 10 recovered.

-Cumulatively, Juneau has had 1,269 residents test positive for COVID-19 and 156 nonresidents.
-There are 24 active cases in Juneau and 1,396 individuals have recovered.
+Cumulatively, Juneau has had 1,101 residents test positive for COVID-19 since March and 139 nonresidents.
+There are 11 active cases in Juneau and 1,224 individuals have recovered.
 All individuals with active cases of COVID-19 are in isolation.
 There is currently one person with COVID-19 hospitalized at Bartlett Regional Hospital.

-Statewide, the Alaska Department of Health and Social Services (DHSS) reports 143 new people identified with COVID-19 – 139 are residents and four are nonresidents.
-Alaska has had 64,347 cumulative resident cases of COVID-19 and a total of 2,712 nonresidents.
+Statewide, the Alaska Department of Health and Social Services (DHSS) today reports 145 new people identified with COVID-19 – 134 are residents and 11 are nonresidents.
+Alaska has had 54,134 cumulative resident cases of COVID-19 and a total of 2,118 nonresidents.